 You'll also discover which providers can offer protection against more sophisticated application (layer 7) attacks, which can be carried out without a huge number of hacked computers (sometimes known as a botnet).

-- We've also highlighted the best web hosting services of 2020
+- We've also highlighted the best web hosting services.

 Project Shield is the creation of Jigsaw, an offshoot of Google's parent company Alphabet.
 Development began several years ago under George Conard in the wake of attacks on election monitoring and human rights related websites in the Ukraine.